 Increase Your Understanding about Dermatitis in Dogs

-Dermatitis is the term for a variety of inflammatory skin conditions that can have serious negative affect the overall health of your dog.
+Dermatitis is the term for a variety of inflammatory skin conditions that can have serious negative and long-term affects for the overall health of your dog.
 It can be a temporary or chronic (repetitive) condition that can affect the overall health as well as the appearance of the skin.
 And, there can be many underlying causes for what’s going on within the skin.

 - Yeast infection